 Partnerships and Collaborative Community Engagement

-District 4 Public Health uses the Mobilizing for Action through Planning and Partnership (MAPP) framework to organize for success by developing partnerships to encourage collaborative community engagement.
-MAPP is an interactive, community-driven strategic planning process to improve the performance of local public health systems and the community’s health.
-Learn more about MAPP here.
+District 4 uses the interactive, community-driven strategic planning process Mobilizing for Action through Planning and Partnership (MAPP) framework to establish positive partnerships and collaborative community engagement that improve our performance and the community’s health.

 Community Health Assessments